dotnet/docs/docs/core/extensions/configuration-providers.md

 The preceding environment settings:

 - Are only set in processes launched from the command window they were set in.
-- Won't be read by browsers launched with Visual Studio.
+- Won't be read by web apps launched with Visual Studio.

 The following [setx](/windows-server/administration/windows-commands/setx) commands can be used to set the environment keys and values on Windows.
 Unlike `set`, `setx` settings are persisted. `/M` sets the variable in the system environment.
 If the `/M` switch isn't used, a user environment variable is set.